bmoshe/bootcamp-backend/README.md

 We'll also need Rails' change tracking in this section, which you can read more about here: https://richonrails.com/articles/change-tracking-with-activemodel-dirty

-For certain actions, it may make sense to include additional side-effects that are applied to the model.
+For certain actions, we need to include additional side-effects that are applied to the model.
-What this really means is that we might want to add code that is triggered by certain events in our models.
+What this really means is we add code that is triggered by certain events in our models.

 Examples of when we might use this is:
  - Setting a timestamp when the status of a model changes